If you filed a client’s T1 tax return using Canada Revenue Agency (CRA) T1 EFILE, you can use ReFILE to make adjustments to prior year returns.

-TaxCycle T1 is certified by the Canada Revenue Agency (CRA) for ReFILE.
-If you filed a client's T1 return using EFILE, you can use ReFILE to make adjustments to their prior three years of tax returns.
-The ReFILE service lets you change the same lines that individual taxpayers can change in CRA My Account.
-Just like with EFILE, you will receive immediate confirmation that your ReFILE submission was accepted or rejected.
+The ReFILE service lets you change the same lines that taxpayers can change in CRA My Account.
+Just like EFILE, you will receive an immediate confirmation of whether the CRA system accepted or rejected the ReFILE submission.

 As a preparer, you can use the ReFILE service if the following conditions apply: